Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

-Figure~\ref{fig:PG_Pr_XIS}(b) shows 10--14 keV XIS0 pulse profiles folded at $P_{\rm 0s}$, presented in the same colors as in figure~\ref{fig:folded_profiles}.
+Figure~\ref{fig:PG_Pr_XIS}b shows 10--14 keV XIS0 pulse profiles folded at $P_{\rm 0s}$, obtained using the demodulation parameters of equation (\ref{eq:best_para_XIS}) and presented in the same colors as in figure~\ref{fig:6pulse_profiles}d.
 Again, the demodulation procedure significantly increased the pulse fraction.
-The red and blue pulse profiles are similar to those in figure~\ref{fig:folded_profiles}, although the relative depths between the two minima are reversed.
+The red pulse profile is similar to that in figure~\ref{fig:6pulse_profiles}d, although the relative depths of the two pulse minima are reversed.
 For reference, 1--10 keV XIS0 pulse profile is also shown.

-The $T$-dependence of $X_{\rm pk}$ is shown in figure~\ref{fig:demodulation_XIS} (d).
+The $T$-dependence of $X_{\rm pk}$ is shown in figure~\ref{fig:demodulation_XIS}d.
 Thus, in addition to a small hump at $T=36-38$ ks, we observe many other peaks, some being much higher.
-Among them, the sharp features at $T\sim 11$ ks and $T\sim 22$ ks are likely to be caused by background variations, because they are close to $2 P_{\rm orb}$ and $4 P_{\rm orb}$, respectively: the former peak is seen in figure~\ref{fig:demodulation_HXD}(d) as well.
-Besides, the plot reveals a much higher peak at $T=44$ ks, which is probably due to a chance superposition of Poisson fluctuations on top of the demodulated pulsation.
+Among them, the sharp feature at $T\sim 11$ ks is likely to be caused by background variations, because it is close to $2 P_{\rm orb}$.
+Besides, the plot reveals a prominent peak at $T=44$ ks, which is probably due to a chance superposition of Poisson fluctuations on top of the demodulated pulsation.
 As a result, we cannot claim the presence of the $T=36$ ks periodicity based on the XIS data alone.
-Nevertheless, the XIS results significantly reinforce the HXD-detected phase modulation: when the pulsation is insignificant in the raw periodogram [figure~\ref{fig:PG_Pr_XIS} (a)], the probability of finding a peak of $X_{\rm pk}= 27.64$ (or 34.07), {\it at virtually the same point} in the $(P, T, A, \phi)$ space as specified by the HXD result, can be evaluated with a simple chi-square distribution to be ${\cal P}^{\rm s}_{2}= 1.5 \times 10^{-5}$ (or ${\cal P}^{\rm s}_{2}= 7.2 \times 10^{-7}$).
+Nevertheless, the XIS results significantly reinforce the HXD-detected phase modulation: since the pulsation is insignificant in the raw periodogram (figure~\ref{fig:PG_Pr_XIS}a), the probability of finding a peak of $X_{\rm pk}= 17.08$ of equation (\ref{eq:Z2_max2_XIS}) at the same $(P, T, A, \phi)$ point as specified by the HXD result, can be directly evaluated with a simple chi-square distribution to be ${\cal P}^{\rm s}_{2}= 1.9 \times 10^{-3}$.
+If we instead use equation (\ref{eq:Z2_max_XIS}), the probability further decreases to ${\cal P}^{\rm s}_{2}= 1.5 \times 10^{-5}$.

-\subsection{Energy Dependence of the modulation amplitude}
+\subsection{Energy dependence of the modulation amplitude}